 It was close to a year before I would see Steve again.
 I went to an after work affair with a few of the girls from work.
 We were drinking, laughing and having a good time when one of my girlfriends tapped me on the shoulder and whispered “look over at the door.”
 Steve walked in the door dressed in all black.
 He looked really good.
 I started fingering my hair and fixing my clothes as I contemplated walking over to him.
 Before I could take my first step, a blond, blue eyed, “runway model” looking girl walked up and wrapped her arm around him.
 He smiled and kissed her softly on the lips as they headed to a table.
 All of my girlfriends eyed my reaction.
 I couldn’t help myself.
 I suddenly felt sick and dashed out the bar without even saying good-bye.

-When I made it inside my car I could see Steve and Barbie through the window.
+When I made it inside my car I could see Steve and his Barbie through the window.
 They looked so happy and in love.
 I pulled off.
-“I knew that there was nothing I could do or say; because I was the one who sent him that way.
+“I knew that there was nothing I could do.
+There was nothing I could say.
+I was the one, who sent him that way.”

 That debacle with Steve set me back a few days.
 I was jealous.
 That was the type of happiness that I wanted.

 Several days later my life did change when I decided to go car shopping.
 That was the day I met Thomas.
 He managed the car dealership that his father owned which was handed down from his father.
 His office was in the front of the building and encased in glass.
 I felt him staring at me when I walked through the door.
 I thought he was handsome but a little short for my taste.